 First you will need to build your project and create a Publish Profile.

-Create the Publish profile and save it (do not publish your files until you have modified the publish profile file '.pubxml').
+Create the Publish profile and save it ( do not publish your files until you have modified the publish profile file '.pubxml' ).

-Input the 'IncludeSetAclProviderOnDestination' setting 'False.'
+Add/Modify the 'IncludeSetAclProviderOnDestination' setting to 'False.'

 Reload the project in Visual Studio to clear the cache.